Martech-WorkShop/KISSMauticDKR/README.md

 It is NOT meant as a production ready image.

 If you have any ideas how to make it clearer or simpler, please send me an email, submit a PR or an Issue.
-If you have ideas about how to make it better, please consider one of this other repos:
-Mautic DKR Advanced.
-For production deployments.
-(Comming soon) Mautic DKR DEV.
-For development stacks.
-(Comming soon-er or later)

 We use ARGuments to parametrize the build-time parameters.
 While Debian is the only OS supported by this Dockerfile, you should be able to try other versions of Debian by adjusting the OS_VER ARG.

 This particular Dockerfile is intended for documentation.
-There is a properly optimized verion of this dockerfile without comments and RUN commands grouped.
+There is a properly optimized verion of this dockerfile without comments and with RUN commands grouped.

 All the files for this dockerfile are on this GitHub repository: https://github.com/Martech-WorkShop/toolBelt